-Arthur is an aquarium enthusiast and enjoys keeping unique aquatic species.
+Arthur is an aquarium enthusiast who enjoys keeping unique aquatic species.

 Freshwater fish are popular for many reasons, but the top two are that they are less expensive and easier to maintain.
 The problem is that a lot of freshwater fish are pretty dull, so people want to jump into saltwater right away.
 While I won't argue that most freshwater fish are boring, there are a few of them that will help amateur aquarists gain some experience while still being super fun to own.

-- Pea Puffer: Pea puffers, also known as Dwarf Puffers, are an adorable little fish from Southwest India.
+Pea Puffers, also known as Dwarf Puffers, are adorable little fish from Southwest India.
 These cute miniature fish only get to about an inch to an inch and a half long.
 Like other puffers, they can get aggressive, so you can't keep too many in a tank.
 What makes Pea Puffers genuinely unique is that they are the only puffer fish that lives in 100 percent freshwater.
-While dwarf puffers do take a little more care than a goldfish, they are not difficult to keep.
+While Dwarf Puffers do take a little more care than goldfish, they are not difficult to keep.
 Their unique personalities and appealing color scheme have made them an increasingly popular fish for home aquarists.

-- Freshwater Stingray: Stingrays are much like Pea Puffers in the fact that most species are saltwater only, but there are a select few breeds that survive solely in freshwater.
+Stingrays are much like Pea Puffers in that most species are saltwater only, but there are a select few breeds that survive solely in freshwater.
 These breeds are all native to the rivers of South America and are just as deadly as their saltwater cousins.
 Unlike Pea Puffers, freshwater stingrays take a considerable amount of care as well as needing a custom tank.
-Still, if you have the money and the space these creatures are a beautiful and unique animal that can be kept in your home.
+Still, if you have the money and the space these creatures are beautiful and unique animals that can be kept in your home.
 See the video below to see these gorgeous creatures in action.

-- Ghost Shrimp: Ghost shrimp are one of the best aquarium pets in the world to start out with.
+Ghost shrimp are one of the best aquarium pets in the world to start out with.
 These hardy crustaceans have almost no downside and can live in any sized tank.
-They are scavengers, so they help to keep the tank clean, and most fish stores sell them for around 50 cents a piece.
+They are scavengers, so they help to keep the tank clean, and most fish stores sell them for around 50 cents apiece.
 What makes them cool other than being a cheap maid is that they are almost entirely see-through making them fun to watch, especially at mealtime.
 If you are a novice aquarist looking for something slightly different you can't go wrong with a ghost shrimp.

-- Sea Horse: Owning seahorses is the ultimate dream for me, but I'm not sure that will ever happen.
+Owning seahorses is the ultimate dream for me, but I'm not sure that will ever happen.
 They are some of the most beautiful and interesting creatures above or below the water; they are also incredibly sensitive.
-You have to keep their water in near perfect parameters for these creatures to thrive in a home aquarium.
+You have to keep their water in near-perfect parameters for these creatures to thrive in a home aquarium.
 If you have the skills, you can enjoy these beautiful animals in the privacy of your home.

 No matter what kind of aquarium you decide to keep, it is important to remember that these are live animals and they deserve proper care.
 Keeping a fish tank can be therapeutic and teaches many valuable skills but it can also be expensive, so it is vital to know what you are getting into.
 I love being a fish owner and dreaming about owning some of these fantastic specimens someday.